leonitousconforti/drone_simulation/README.md

   // Add the drone to the sim
   sm->addEntity(droneWithBat);

-  // And schedule a trip from the RecWel to Carlson School of Business sm->scheduleTrip("My first trip!", {0, 0, 0}, {1, 1, 1});
+  // And schedule a trip from the RecWel to Carlson school of Business sm->scheduleTrip("My first trip!", {0, 0, 0}, {1, 1, 1});

   // ...